abdullahalshawafi/URL-Monitor/README.md

 ## API Documentation

-API documentation is available in `Bosta Assessment.postman_collection.json` file.
+API documentation is available in the `URL Monitor API.postman_collection.json` file.
 You can import it to [Postman](https://www.postman.com/) to test the APIs.

 ## Overview

 - Signup with email verification.
-- CRUD operations for URL checks (`GET`, `PUT` and `DELETE` can be called only by the user user who created the check).
+- CRUD operations for URL checks (`GET`, `PUT`, and `DELETE` can be called only by the user who created the check).
 - Authenticated users can receive a notification whenever one of their URLs goes down or up again:
   - Email.
   - Webhook *(optional)*.
 - Authenticated users can get detailed uptime reports about their URLs availability, average response time, and total uptime/downtime.
 - Authenticated users can group their checks by tags and get reports by tag.

-## Acceptance Criteria
+## Features

 - APIs should be consuming and producing `application/json`.
 - Authentication should be stateless.